Fairbanks Street station

-Fairbanks Street station is a light rail stop on the MBTA Green Line C branch in Brookline, Massachusetts, located in the median of Beacon Street.
+Fairbanks Street station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street at Fairbanks Street in Brookline, Massachusetts.
 Fairbanks station has two side platforms serving the line's two tracks.
 It is not accessible, although a wheelchair lift allows accessible transfer between the two elevations of the two halves of Beacon Street at the station.
-The MBTA plans to consolidate Fairbanks Street and the nearby Brandon Hall station into a single accessible combined station by the end of 2026.
+The MBTA plans to close Fairbanks Street in 2026 as part of renovations to nearby Brandon Hall station.